FNQ Harp Adventures

 This article was first published in the Harp Society of Queensland Harp Beat Issue No. 108 June, 2022, and shared here with permission by the author.

-Top row L-R: Rhondda Howland, Jill Atkinson, Joy Zahner, Bronwyn Turnbull, Sangit Tafelmeier, Gretchen Dickins, Anita Hsu, Natalia Mann.
+Top row L-R: Rhondda Howland, Jill Atkinson, Joy Zahner, Bronwyn Turnbull, Sangit Tafelmeier, Gretchen Dickins, Anita Hsu, Natalia Mann & Phoenix.
 Bottom row L-R: Lily Marmaraino, Lily Gatti, Loni Fitzpatrick.

 Previous